Schille/caboto/README.md

 Run an analysis function with the `--run/-r` argument plus the function name, like so `python caboto -r list_applications`

-The Coboto graph for an average Kubernetes project may look like this:
+The Caboto graph for an average Kubernetes project may look like this:
 ![The Coboto graph](docs/static/img/graph_1.png)

 ## Why Caboto?